 Adverse pregnancy outcomes (APO) occur in almost 1 in 5 (19%) pregnancies in women diagnosed with lupus.
 Fetal death occurs in 4%, neonatal death occurs in 1% and preterm delivery occurred in 9% of pregnancies.
-In a 2015 study, about 10% of neonates were small for their gestational age (birthweight was below the fifth The longer a person has been diagnosed with SLE, the less likely they are to be part of the workforce.
+In a 2015 study, about 10% of neonates were small for their gestational age (birthweight was below the fifth percentile).
+Results of the study also showed that maternal flares and higher disease activity during pregnancy are predictive of APOs.36

+The longer a person has been diagnosed with SLE, the less likely they are to be part of the workforce.